House of Dextra: Cross-embodied Co-design for Dexterous Hands: Problem Setting and Notations

-The action space $\mathcal{A}$ consists of actuator commands of the joint positions.
-Since not all actuators are valid for all morphologies, we incorporate an action mask $m(G) \in \{0,1\}^{|\mathcal{A}|}$ and apply it to the raw policy output:

-where $\odot$ denotes element-wise multiplication.
-This ensures that the design-conditioned policy $\pi_\theta:s_t \rightarrow a_t \in \Pi$ can be shared across designs without producing invalid actions.
-The transition function $T(s_{t+1} \mid s_t, a_t)$ represents the physics integration in simulation.
-The reward $R(s_t, a_t)$ is task-specific and includes object states, joint efforts, object proximity to the hand, and more, depending on the tasks.
-The objective of policy learning for a fixed $G$ is to maximize expected discounted return:
+The action space $\mathcal{A}$ consists of joint position commands.
+Since not all actuators are present in all morphologies, we apply an action mask $M(G)\in\{0,1\}^{|\mathcal{A}|}$ to the raw policy output: \( a_t=\pi_\theta(s_t)\odot M(G), \) where $\odot$ denotes element-wise multiplication.
+This allows a shared policy to operate across different embodiments without producing invalid actions.
+The reward $R(s_t,a_t)$ is task-specific and depends on object state, joint effort, object proximity to the hand, and related task terms.
+For a fixed morphology $G$, the policy objective is